mertmzzx/Car-Parts-Online-Shop.github.io/README.md

 - Role-based Authorization (Admin, Sales Assistant, Customer)

 ### 💾 Database
-- SQL Server (local via Docker, can run on cloud DB)
+- Used SQL Server in Development
+- Switched to PostgreSQL in Production

 ### 🔧 Other Tools & Libraries
 - Swagger (API documentation)